writeSparseMatrixToHdf5.js

 export function writeSparseMatrixToHdf5(x, path, name, options = {}) {

-const { format = "tenx_matrix", forceInteger = false, ...others } = options;
+const { format = "tenx_matrix", forceInteger = false, saveShape = true, overwrite = true, ...others } = options;

 utils.checkOtherOptions(others);

-wasm.call(module => module.write_sparse_matrix_to_hdf5(x.matrix, path, name, format, forceInteger));
+wasm.call(module => module.write_sparse_matrix_to_hdf5(x.matrix, path, name, csc, forceInteger, overwrite));

 let handle = new h5.H5Group(path, name);